Single-particle entanglement dynamics in complex systems: Complexity parameter space formulation of the ensemble density

-Our prime interest in this work is to study the bipartite entanglement dynamics of an eigenstate of a many-body and one-body Hamiltonian $H$.
-A change in system conditions results in a variation of matrix elements of $H$ and thereby its ensemble density which in turn manifests on the eigenfunction components in the basis space and their statistical behavior.
+Our prime interest in the present work is to study the entanglement statistics of an eigenstate of a complex system represented by the Hamiltonian $H$ in single particle approximation.
+As the examples discussed in previous section indicate, a wide range of Hamiltonian $H$ can be described by an ensemble density